mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Substitution
 Substitution is a fundamental concept in logic.
 A substitution is a syntactic transformation on formal expressions.
 To apply a substitution to an expression means to consistently replace its variable, or placeholder, symbols with other expressions.

+## Supertask
+A procedure that requires carrying out an infinite number of actions (tasks) in a finite amount of time.

 ## Syllogisms
 A syllogism is a kind of logical argument where a quantified statement of a specific form (the conclusion) is inferred from two other quantified statements (the premises).
 It is a logical argument where one starts with premises and reaches a conclusion.
 A syllogism is a kind of logical argument that applies deductive reasoning to arrive at a conclusion based on two or more propositions that are asserted or assumed to be true.
 In its earliest form, defined by Aristotle, from the combination of a general statement (the major premise) and a specific statement (the minor premise), a conclusion is deduced.